FAQ’S – VIA ILLUMINATA: THE RETURN OF THE MAGICIANS

 3. How many people come on the Expedition?
 You will be in a small group of no more than 20 fellow travelers in a bus with a Four Winds guide and shamans, for your visits to the archeological sites and ancient temples.
 For the evening lectures we meet as a lager group.

 4. Will Alberto with us?
-Yes, Alberto will be with you on most days.
+No, Alberto will not be participating this time.

 5. Can I participate if I am not a Four Winds student?
 Yes, this Expedition is open to everyone.